Associate Family Court Adviser – Public and Private Law

 - is an effective verbal and written communicator.

-If you haven’t already, we suggest taking a few minutes to go to Cafcass Flexible Working Options to help you better understand what becoming an Associate FCA entails, what you can expect in terms of remuneration and the support you will receive.
+If you haven’t already, we suggest taking a few minutes to go to find out how we work at Cafcass, to help you better understand what becoming an Associate FCA entails, what you can expect in terms of remuneration and the support you will receive.

 We hope you are still interested and if so, hope you will take a few minutes to apply.
 As well as submitting a current CV, you’ll be able to submit a supporting statement if you wish, in which you might want to let us know why you are interested in becoming an Associate FCA.